TL;DR

 Google Cloud: For enterprise workloads, Gemini integrates with Vertex AI with its own token-based pricing.
 But for individual developers using the CLI, you pay nothing.

 Who it is for: Every developer.
 There is no reason not to have it installed alongside your primary paid tool.
 Use it for high-volume tasks that do not justify burning premium credits: code review on large PRs, documentation generation, codebase analysis.
-See our Gemini CLI guide.
+See our Gemini CLI guide, best CLI tools for AI development, and Claude vs GPT coding comparison for broader model tradeoffs.

 Zed is a Rust-native code editor built for speed.
 Sub-50ms latency, GPU-accelerated rendering, and built-in AI features.